Martin Boundary and Invariant Fields of Multiplicative SHE

 For item (ii), we first show that the mean of an invariant field must be harmonic.
-It is simple: taking expectation of \eqref{eq:SHE-mild} gives us i.e. the expectation of \eqref{eq:SHE} started from $u_0$ is just the solution of the homogeneous heat equation starting from $u_0$.
-If a field is invariant, then its first moment must also be invariant, and the only functions invariant under the heat semigroup are precisely the harmonic functions.
-This means that any invariant measure must be associated to some harmonic function $h$.
-Also, this immediately rules out the possibility that two harmonic functions are associated with the same invariant measure, as their means, the harmonic functions, are not the same.\\
+It is simple: taking expectation of \eqref{eq:SHE-mild} gives us If a field is invariant, then its first moment must also be invariant, and the only functions invariant under the heat semigroup are precisely the harmonic functions.
+This means that any invariant measure must be associated to some harmonic function $h$, but no two harmonic functions can be associated with the same invariant measure.

-We are thus left to prove two steps to finish the proof of item (ii) and therefore the entire theorem: an existence step, for which we adapt the method of \cite{GL20} to solutions of \eqref{eq:SHE} starting from bounded harmonic functions, and a uniqueness step, for which we will again utilize chaos expansion.
+We are thus left to prove two steps to finish the proof of item (ii) and therefore the entire theorem: an existence step, for which we adapt the method of \cite{GL20} to solutions of \eqref{eq:SHE} starting from bounded harmonic functions, and a uniqueness step.